 Deployment Method: how the service is deployed, with entries from a mutli-selection list with content such as “Unraid”, “Dockge”, “Komodo”, “Docker Compose”, … i.e. make it easier to find the a given service in case of issues with it.

-Tool url: where to find documentation in case of issue, more often than not GitHub repositories.
+Tool URL: where to find documentation in case of an issue, often GitHub repositories.

-Relationship: Notion DB allow linking components to other rows from the same table, for example for the “HomePage” service, it is using the “Docker Socket Proxy” service.
+Relationship: Notion DB allows linking components to other rows from the same table; for example, the “HomePage” service uses the “Docker Socket Proxy” service.

 Automatic Discovery